pacifics/PassDao/README.md

 - Set a contractor proposal: every contractor can offer the DAO to sell products or execute services.
 The contractor proposal can be linked to a funding proposal.
 We use this method for the primary funding with a funding smart contract linked to the first project manager proposal.

 - Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
-The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
+The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders for a bounty program.
 We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

 - Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period and the date when shares can be transfered.